Platinum Price Forecast 2023: Upward Channel to Support Platinum beyond $1000

-Both platinum and silver performed much better than gold during 2020, and so far, they are keeping up this trend in 2021.
+Both platinum and silver performed much better than gold in 2020, and so far, they are keeping up this trend throughout 2022 and 2023 due to high demand.
 As we predicted in our September forecast, platinum reached the 100 SMA on the daily chart, after continuing its bullish momentum.
-In the previous decade, platinum was lagging behind other safe haven metals, maintaining a bearish trend, although during that period, platinum was acting as a commodity more than a safe haven.
+In the previous decade, platinum was lagging behind other safe-haven metals, maintaining a bearish trend, although during that period, platinum was acting as a commodity more than a safe haven.
 The crash in platinum in 2008, during the global financial crisis, was also much larger than it was for gold and silver, with platinum losing around two-thirds of its value.

 So, the picture didn’t look too bright for this precious metal, and the situation got worse when the coronavirus broke out in China and then in the rest of the world in Q1 of 2020, which sent everything crashing down.
 But, since then platinum has been bullish, unlike gold which has been bearish since March.
 The XPT/USD has kept the bullish momentum going, despite cryptocurrencies stealing the safe-haven status from precious metals.
 However, platinum is facing some technical obstacles just above the current price, so we will see whether buyers will be strong enough to stretch the bullish trend further up, or if platinum will join gold on its downward trip.

 Platinum has been more expensive than gold at times, although the 2008 crash was detrimental for this metal.
 But while gold was pretty bullish during the previous decade, platinum was bearish.
 One of the reasons for this was the shift from platinum to palladium in the automobile industry, particularly after the Volkswagen emission scandal, where platinum had previously been used in the exhaust systems, getting fired the previous CEO Martin Winterkorn.
 So, as a commodity, platinum is prone to supply and demand.